monster-cookie/starfield-encounters-overhaul/Documentation/Faction-Regions.md

 - Beta Andraste
 - Carinae
 - Eta Cassiopeia
+- Jaffa (Home System)
 - Piazzi
 - Van Maanen's Star
-- Zosma
+- Zosma (No Human Presense Flagged)

 ## Freestar Collective

 The Freestar Collective is a bit more spread out then usual as its is a loose collective of factions that banded together for security.

 - Cheyenne (Home System)
-- Leviathan
+- Leviathan (No Human Presense Flagged)
-- Nikola
+- Nikola (No Human Presense Flagged)
 - Sagan
 - Volii